 - Mix all the ingredients together and with floured hands form into burgers.

 - Place on a baking sheet and refrigerate for at least two hours but preferably overnight, which is great as it leaves you more time on the day of the barbecue.

 - These burgers can be quite delicate to cook so I’ve found it’s best to fry them in a little oil in a pan or better still use a tin baking sheet placed directly on the barbecue.

 If you don't have the time to make veggie burgers, then why not simply grill large Portobello type mushroom whole and place these in a good quality bun with salad and onions.
 Peel them if the skin looks tough or is damaged, then brush with oil and season well with salt and pepper before cooking.

-Grilled haloumi cheese also works really well as a burger, cut the cheese into thick slices and marinade in seasoned oil for twenty minutes before grilling.
-Serve in warm ciabatta bread, with rocket salad and slices of grilled beef tomatoes for an extra special burger.
+Grilled halloumi cheese also works really well as a burger, cut the cheese into thick slices and marinade in seasoned oil for twenty minutes before grilling.
+Serve with warm ciabatta bread, with rocket salad and slices of grilled beef tomatoes for an extra special burger.

 Char grilled aubergine/eggplant